 How to Read an Outsourced Uncertainty Certificate

 We will assume all of your outside calibration sources follow the Guide to the Expression of Uncertainty in Measurement (GUM) – see next section.
 However, this document leaves plenty of room for individuality.
 If you have multiple sources for outside calibration, you will see multiple ways of presenting the information.
-In general, they will not give you a copy of their uncertainty budget, and they may not give you a complete uncertainty calculation, but they will give you
+In general, they will not give you a copy of their uncertainty budget, and they may not give you a complete uncertainty calculation, but they will give you the information you can use to figure out an entry for your own uncertainty budget.

 The following example doesn’t relate to Figure 4.
-It illustrates how to find expanded uncertainty for your reference
+It illustrates how to find expanded uncertainty for your reference standard when your calibrator doesn’t give you exactly what you want.

 Example 1, Calibration Certificate for 85-Piece Gage Block Set, in Inches